 To assist retailers, DOEE has developed the following signs that retailers may use to meet the point-of-sale requirements.

 - eCYCLE DC Retailer Point-of-Sale Sign (Full Page)

 - eCYCLE DC Retailer Point-of-Sale Sign (Quarter Page)

-DOEE published a rulemaking establishing Electronics Stewardship Program Infractions on May 17, 2019.
-DOEE may assess fines for these infractions.
-DOEE may also take court action to enforce compliance with electronic stewardship requirements.
+The Electronics Stewardship Program Infractions establish fines that DOEE may assess against retailers for failure to meet electronic stewardship requirements.
+DOEE may also take court action to enforce compliance.